PortMidi/portmidi/scorealign/trunk/README.txt

 pitch, MIDI channel, and duration of each notes in the audio file, (2) a time-aligned midi file, and (3) a text file with beat times.

-For Macintosh OS X, use "make -f Makefile.osx"
+For Macintosh OS X, use Xcode to open scorealign.xcodeproj For Linux, use "make -f Makefile.linux"
-For Linux, use "make"
+For Windows, open score-align.vcproj (probably out of date now -- please
-For Windows, open score-align.vcproj
+    update the project following Makefile.linux, or contact rbd at cs.cmu.edu)

 Command line parameters: